 The Ministry of Justice is consulting on the current processes in which someone has a judgment made against them without their knowledge.

-I’ll write a separate article with my thoughts on the MoJ’s questions, but here I want to make the point that finding an unknown default on a credit record is often just as bad news as an unknown CCJ – so this situation too needs to be tackled.
+Here are some of the points I made when replying to that consultation, but in this article I want to make the point that finding an unknown default on a credit record is often just as bad news as an unknown CCJ – so this situation too needs to be tackled.

 When do unknown defaults occur